Skip to main content

 Install Shader Repositories and Add-ons

-After injecting ReShade, you'll need to add shader repositories for it to have any visual effect in your games.
-Without shaders, ReShade will not change your game's appearance.
-To go through this process, you can take a look at our guide for manually installing shaders.
-This guide will walk you through downloading shader repositories, extracting them, and placing them in the correct folder so ReShade can detect and use them.
+After injecting ReShade, you need shaders for it to have any visual effect.
+Without shaders, ReShade will not change the game’s appearance.
+See our guide for manually installing shaders for instructions on downloading, extracting, and placing shader repositories in the correct folder.

 Manually Inject ReShade